Katie Kitamura: Awards and recognition

 In 2010, Kitamura's The Longshot was shortlisted for the New York Public Library's Young Lions Fiction Award.
 In 2013, her Gone to the Forest was also shortlisted for the Young Lions Fiction Award.
 In 2021, Kitamura's Intimacies was longlisted for the National Book Award for Fiction.
+In 2025 Kitamura was awarded a Guggenheim Fellowship, and her novel Audition was shortlisted for the 2025 Booker Prize.